Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 == Change log ==
 = 1.0.6 =
 * Fix: liability amount not replaced with actual amount.
+* New: Terms and conditions downloadable as PDF

 = 1.0.5 =
 * New: redirect to settings page after activation